How to set up a Direct Debit

 Step 4 - Relax

 Apart from making sure you've enough money in your account when payment is due, there's nothing more you have to do.
-Just keep an eye on your bank statement to check that the Direct Debits are being made as agreed.
+Just keep an eye on your bank or building society statement to check that the Direct Debits are being made as agreed.

 Click a star to rate this content.